 If you have powered existing doorbell wire I suggest you use it to avoid and battery issues.

 The Ring Video Doorbell is a great idea.
-I think the first addition is a great device and I look forward to the future upgrades.
+I think the first addition is a great device and I look forward to future upgrades.
 There are other devices that perform similar functions but the Ring is a great all in one package.
-Shop For The Ring Video Doorbell.